 All Three Relaxation Stations

-Disney Requires masks for cast members and guests ages two and up.
-You must wear them at all times unless stationary and eating while maintaining a social distance.
 To complete your Magic Kingdom touring plan, you should know the rest stops.
-If you have to take a break from wearing your mask, the Magic Kingdom has three relaxation stations.
+The Magic Kingdom has three relaxation stations.
 One is by Golden Oak Outpost near Splash Mountain.
-Find the one in Fantasyland by Pete’s Silly Sideshow, which Disney temporarily closed along with other character meet and greets.
-Near the Plaza by Cinderella Castle, there is another relaxation station at Tomorrowland Terrace.
+Another is in Fantasyland by Pete’s Silly Sideshow, and finally, near the Plaza by Cinderella Castle, there is another relaxation station at Tomorrowland Terrace.
 These are great places to take a break throughout your day.

 There you have it.
 These tips should help you make the most of your time at the Magic Kingdom, but above all, enjoy yourself!